caran/can4python/docs/develop.rst

 It is necessary to align the header end to 8 bytes, as there are CAN frames afterwards.
 Use zero occurances of an 8-byte struct member.

 TODO
 ----
 * Handle Labels (Enums, name constants) in KCD files.
 For example: PowerMode='EngineRunning'
 * More usage examples, also with BCM.
-* Implement a get_configuration() function.
-* Implement myconfiguration.get_all_signalnames()
 * Abstract BCM more from CanBus.
-* Describe byte order (BIG and LITTLE ENDIAN) better, and bit order.
-Byte-order, it is a property of the signal or the frame.